Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

    :scale: 40%
    :align: center

-We use a jump host VM that has two fundamental functions: (1) allow IM to access the private network and perform VM installation and configuration; (2) allow users to access the private network and the deployment.
+We use a jump host VM that has two fundamental functions:
+1. Allow IM to access the private network and perform VM installation and configuration;
+2. Allow users to access the private network and the deployment.
 Therefore, we need to configure it to act as access point to the IM and to the users.

 .. note::